Generative Modeling of Weights: Generalization or Memorization?: System-Level Comparison between Image and Weight Generation Models

-In our study, we demonstrate that current generative models for weights primarily memorize training data, drawing a comparison with the generalization of image generation models.
-Here, we provide a concrete example to showcase that image generation models can already generalize with the same amount of data used for weight generation model training.
-Concretely, we compare HyperDiffusion, an unconditional diffusion-based weight generation method, with a standard Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising} trained on Flowers~\cite{nilsback2008automated}.
+In our study, we show that current generative models for weights primarily memorize training data, drawing a system-level comparison with the generalization of image generation models.
+Here, we provide a example to illustrate the generalization behaviors of a common image generation model trained on the same amount of data as weight generation models.
+Concretely, we compare HyperDiffusion, an unconditional diffusion model for weight generation, with a standard Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020denoising} trained on Flowers~\citep{nilsback2008automated}.

 We randomly select 2749 images from the 20 largest classes in Flowers, to match the dataset size used for HyperDiffusion.
 We then train an unconditional DDPM on this dataset, as well as on two smaller subsets of 100 and 500 images, applying horizontal flipping as data augmentation.
 All models are trained at a resolution of 64$\times$64 with a consistent training setup: 43K iterations, batch size 64, 500 warm-up steps, and a learning rate of 1e-4.